 Culturecom Holdings Limited ("the Company") is a limited liability company incorporated in Bermuda.
-Its registered office address is Canon's Court, 22 Victoria Street, Hamilton HM12, Bermuda and its principal place of business is 6th Floor, Culturecom Centre, 47 Hung To Road, Kwun Tong, Kowloon, Hong Kong.
+Its registered office address is Canon's Court, 22 Victoria Street, Hamilton HM12, Bermuda and its principal place of business is Room 3201, 32th Floor, Singga Commercial Centre, 148 Connaught Road West, Hong Kong.
 The Company's shares are listed on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").

-The principal activities of the Company and its subsidiaries (collectively the "Group") comprise publishing, property investment (discontinued during the year), investment holding, exploration of crude oil services, Chinese information infrastructure, electronic card service, retailing and wholesales and catering business.
-The Group's principal places of the business are in Hong Kong and the People's Republic of China (the "PRC").
+The principal activities of the Company and its subsidiaries (together the "Group") comprise publishing, property investment which classified as discontinued operations in prior year, investment holding, exploration of crude oil services, Chinese information infrastructure and online social music gaming platform, electronic card service, retailing and wholesales and catering business.
+The Group's principal places of the business are in Hong Kong and the People's Republic of China (the "PRC") and Macau.

-On 27 January 2011, the Group entered into a provisional agreement for sale and purchase (the "Provisional Agreement") with an independent third party in relation to the disposal of all its investment property, the whole block of Culturecom Centre, located at 47 Hung to Road, Kwun Tong, Kowloon, Hong Kong (the "Disposal Property") for a consideration of HK\$286,000,000 (the "Disposal").
-Save for 26% of the floor areas of the Disposal Property which are currently used as the Group's office premises, the remaining 74% of the floor areas of the Disposal Property are leased to independent third parties.
-The Disposal constitute a very substantial disposal under the Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited (the "Listing Rules") and are subject to approval from the Company's independent shareholders, details of which have been set out in the Company's circular dated on 28 February 2011.
+On 27 January 2011, the Group entered into a provisional agreement for sales and purchase ("Provisional Agreement") with an independent third party in relation to the disposal of all it investment properties, the whole block of Culturecom Centre, located at 47 Hung To Road, Kwun Tong, Kowloon (the "Disposal Property") for a consideration of HK\$286,000,000 (the "Disposal").
+The Disposal was approved at the special general meeting held on 23 March 2011 and the transaction was completed on 23 September 2011.